Back to Articles

 Don’t put off the digital golden thread

-While these changes are long overdue and should be widely embraced, the practical elements, and cost, of applying them could potentially be daunting.
-It will likely be difficult to create a golden thread for existing buildings.
+While these changes are long overdue and should be widely embraced, the practical elements, and cost, of applying them could be daunting.
+Creating a golden thread for existing buildings is not a quick or easy task.

 In order to bed in the new complex process of the Building Safety Act and its secondary legislation, we risk creating, in the short term, a two-tier system of those that can apply the Act and those who cannot, and have to face the legal and financial consequences.